Alex Davison: Return to Australia

 Back in Australia, Davison made some appearances in the 2003 Australian Carrera Cup Championship.
 After breaking through for a round win at the end of 2003, Davison dominated the 2004 Australian Carrera Cup Championship, taking his first and only major championship title to date.
 Despite having competed in selected V8 Supercars events in 2004 and 2005, Davison was unable to find a full-time role in V8 Supercars, and returned to the Australian Carrera Cup in 2006, joining Paul Cruickshank Racing.
 He took the seat of outgoing champion Fabian Coulthard and finished second to Craig Baird in the 2006 season.
 Into 2007, Davison took over the seat Jim Richards vacated from his own team, as Richards concentrated on other series.
 Davison again finished runner-up this time to David Reynolds.

 Le Mans Series

 In 2008, an opportunity to return to Europe beckoned and Davison took up a drive with Team Felbermayr-Proton in the 2008 Le Mans Series season.
 Despite not winning a single race, Davison and co-driver Marc Lieb finished runner-up in the GT2 class in their Porsche 997 GT3-RSR behind Ferrari F430 GT2 driver Rob Bell.
 With the same team, Davison also contested the 2008 edition of the 24 Hours of Le Mans, driving with Horst Felbermayr, Sr. and Wolf Henzler.
 They finished fifth in class.
 Some guest drives in the American Le Mans Series also cropped up, though to no significant success.

+Alex Davison won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 2008.